Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Control and Monitor Robot Rail Lights
 -------------------------------------

-Call the :py:meth:`.ProtocolContext.set_rail_lights` to turn the robot's rail lights on or off during a protocol.
+Call the :py:meth:`.ProtocolContext.set_rail_lights` method to turn the robot's rail lights on or off during a protocol.
 This method accepts boolean true (lights on) or false (lights off) arguments.
 Rail lights are off by default.

 This example turns the rail lights on::